jvrousseau/jvrousseau.github.io/_posts/2014-04-17-state-of-the-map-us-part-2.md

 ####[Advanced CartoCSS Tricks](http://stateofthemap.us/session/advanced-cartocss-tricks/){:target="_blank"} - [Kate Watkins](https://twitter.com/kateyw){:target="_blank"}, Seth Fitzsimmons and [Alan McConchie](https://twitter.com/mappingmashups){:target="_blank"}
 * using modulo to randomize a slight pitch of the labels were pretty cool
 * I really dig the color scheme of the pinterest map
-* the nuggetts of cartocss given (and explained) in the presentation was helpful
+* the nuggets of cartocss given (and explained) in the presentation was helpful
 * when designing your own map in tilemill2, just remember that it's the *ENTIRE* map
 * really digging the patterns on backgrounds using the white and alpha quadrants

 ####[Designing OpenStreetMap](http://stateofthemap.us/session/designing-openstreetmap/){:target="_blank"} - [Nicki Dlugash](https://twitter.com/nickidlugash){:target="_blank"}
 * function and context are ridiculously important to cartography
 * mapbox streets uses a subset of OSM data
-* it looks like mapbox is prepping a map soley for driving routes
+* it looks like mapbox is prepping a map solely for driving routes
 * the designs showed made me think about what is absolutely necessary on a weather map
     * need to get rid of or deemphasize the unnecessary basemap data, so the weather data will pop
 * mapbox outdoors was demoed...very cool...love the elevation lines